 Bellcore/Telcordia GR-63 Criteria

 The engineer must also verify functionality immediately before and after a test.
 Hardware replacement during testing is not permitted.
-According to the standards, “The equipment shall sustain operation without replacement of components, manual rebooting, or human intervention.”
+According to the document: “The equipment shall sustain operation without replacement of components, manual rebooting, or human intervention.”

-Example of the Process
+Example Test Process

-- Perform a swept sine survey.
+- Perform a swept sine survey on the x-axis.
+Sine sweeps identify structural resonances.

 - Record the displacement and acceleration data.